 - Download the VPN to your laptop, smartphone, or tablet.
 Remember to get the right VPN for your platform.
-You can install the VPN on all your family’s devices if you wish (or share it with friends that you are traveling with).
+You can install the VPN on all your family’s devices if you wish, or even share it with friends that you are traveling with.

 - Follow the installation prompts.
 The VPN will install easily and with no fuss.